£4,699.00

 Arriving in Lake Constance time to relax have a walk around before heading out to a restaurant to taste the local cuisine .

-We leave sharp at 9am making our way across the Brenner pass to staying in Caldaro
+We leave sharp at 9am making our way across the Brenner pass to staying in Sarnonico.

 The Penegal is a mountain of the Nonsberg group near Kaltern, South Tyrol, Italy.There's a trail leading to the summit.
 Penegal is one of the 8 peaks along along the Sentiero alpinistico attrezzato delle Cime.